October 15, 2019 | Posted by: Venus Zoleta | Gadget Protect

-For your beach adventures, ensure mobile device protection for your smartphone with a waterproof phone pouch or case that will keep it dry.
+For your beach adventures, ensure phone protection for your device with a waterproof phone pouch or case that will keep it dry.

 Aside from water, overheating is another factor that can kill your phone.
 So avoid leaving it exposed to direct sunlight or near heat-emitting appliances like the stove and oven—lest you’ll roast your phone’s battery.

 Prolong your battery’s lifespan by observing these smartphone charging dos and don’ts: